Frequently Asked Questions

 From 12th April, we are delighted that non-essential retailers can open their doors again.

-Please only visit if your trip is essential.
-If you do come into the centre, please remember that face-coverings must be worn by customers and staff at all times in the centre whether in the mall or in our stores.
+Whilst we welcome the relaxation of some restrictions, please be mindful that not all restrictions will disappear immediately.
+If you do come into the centre, please remember that face-coverings must always be worn by customers and staff whether in the mall or in our stores.
 ‘Test and Trace’ is now up and running and all Idlewells customers are encouraged to download the NHS Covid-19 app and scan our unique QR Code in order to check-in and log your trip.

 We ask that all customers remain vigilant and adhere to the guidance clearly on display around the centre.